 How to support: Shop the store or shop the site

-The beginnings of Floating Tea Leaves started when Taiwanese owner Shiuwen Tai would host tea tastings at her home.
-She continued to return to Taiwan each year to learn about tea and eventually opened a small shop Floating Tea Leaves in Ballard, which specializes in Taiwanese Oolong.
-Along with Floating Leaves Project Manager Noah Baseleon-Abbott, the two continue to source new types of tea leaves from Taiwan and offer pandemic-friendly tea education through their podcast, the Breaking Point.
+The beginnings of Floating Leaves Tea started when Taiwanese owner Shiuwen Tai would host tea tastings at her home.
+She continued to return to Taiwan each year to learn about tea and eventually opened a small shop Floating Leaves Tea in Ballard, which specializes in Taiwanese Oolong.
+Along with Floating Leaves Project Manager Noah Baseleon-Abbott, the two continue to source new types of tea leaves from Taiwan and offer pandemic-friendly tea education through their podcast, Floating Leaves Tea Podcast.
 It now has a warehouse in Taiwan that can ship globally and a US-based site that ships nationally.
 Each tea selection like the delicious sounding Milk and Honey Oolong and 2021 Winter Smooth Water Baozhong comes with documented harvest location, dates, and story.

 How to support: Shop their selection and learn more about it through their podcast

 The Pioneer Barber Company occupies the historic space of Osami’s Barber Shop, founded by Osami and his wife in 1948 after the end of Japanese internment.
 Pioneer offers classic services for women and men like hot towel shampoos, shaves, hair coloring, and waxing in cushy, vintage chairs that will bring you back in time.
 Best part?
 They also offer beer.
 Once finished, you’ll have a whole new do, feel like a whole new you coming out of an old space with 90 years of history.